How Do You Use A Solid Shampoo Bar?

 One thing you must check before buying a shampoo bar

 There are so many bars of soap marketed as shampoo bars and they do not work for 99% of people.
-Especially in hard water where the minerals merge with the soap and leave a waxy residue on your hair.
+Especially in hard water areas where the minerals merge with the soap and leave a waxy residue on your hair.

 The two most common ingredients in shampoo bars that work are Sodium Cocoyl Isethionate and Sodium Coco-Sulfate.